 | 5 | Umran Malik | 154.8 | IPL 2022 | Sunrisers Hyderabad |

-For comparison, Umran Malik bowled the fastest ball by an Indian in IPL history at 157 kph in 2022, followed by Mayank Yadav at 156.7 kph in 2024.
-Sharma has some way to go to match those numbers, but his consistency at high pace — rather than isolated spikes — is arguably more valuable in a T20 context.
+Umran Malik bowled the fastest ball by an Indian in IPL history at 157 kph in 2022, followed by Mayank Yadav at 156.7 kph in 2024.
+Ashok Sharma’s 154.0 kph is remarkable for an uncapped bowler in his debut season, and confirms he is the genuine pace find of IPL 2026 among Indian quicks.

 This article will be updated after every match throughout IPL 2026 with the latest speed gun readings.
 Check back regularly for the most up-to-date fastest balls in IPL 2026 data.